 When it is time in a young adult’s life to move to college, whether close or far from home, it is a time that signifies exploration and an expression of newfound freedom.

 Due to the nature of mental health, those with a mental illness or illnesses in general often live with their symptoms for long periods before seeking treatment if they ever do so at all.

 If someone close to you has recently completed addiction rehab for drugs or alcohol, you should be extremely happy for her, but mindful of the fact that her journey has only just begun.

 It’s common knowledge that exercise is good for you, but finding the time and motivation to work out can be a challenge.
 For those suffering from addiction, it’s especially difficult, as physical activity often takes a backseat to get high.

 When you picture a person binge drinking or taking a lot of painkillers like OxyContin, the first image that pops into your head is not likely to be an individual on the verge of retirement.

+Every generation has its trends, including trends with drug use, millennials and their drugs are no different.
 From bootlegging in the 1920s as a response to the prohibition to the federal government declaring the war on drugs in the 1970s, substance abuse has always been widespread in modern American life.

 New prescription drugs are being created each day to treat every condition under the sun and then some.
-As the pharmaceutical industry is continually producing new medications, demand is following suit.

 For many, the ability to tell the difference between right and wrong is an easy distinction.
 Yet new research suggests cocaine abuse may compromise our ability to make moral decisions and impact how we view right from wrong.